Roaldkamman/Portfolio_YahtzeeDice/README.md

 - commit to GitHub with new functionalities.

 - edited position of instructions on page for UX purposes.
-End of activities 03/10/2020.

-### Saturday 03/14/2020:

-* * All activities in order of completion.

 - Tried adjusting the CSS so that the two cards on the page would display next to each other.
 I have tried every method I know so far and nothing works.
 I have not tried floats yet but I prefer to stay away from that method.
 I think BootStrap is getting in the way of this working.
 Will have to figure out how to do it.
 Other than that I would change the font-size properties on different breakpoints and maybe increase the size of the buttons on larger displays.
 Fairly easy stuff.
-As soon as I have a solution to the cards display I will edit that and project will be finished for now.
+As soon as I have a solution to the cards display I will edit that and the project will be finished for now.

 ### are you interested in hiring a Front End Web Developer?
 Email me at: r.j.kamman@gmail.com